coderwine/apt-server-miniLesson/docs/structure.md

 Lastly, in order for this to work the way we wish; we have to export our router, inject it into our `app.js` and test it in Postman!

 And there it is!
 We refresh PgAdmin and we can see our results.
+Let's try to add in the **GET**, **UPDATE**, and **DELETE** per the docs.
+Pretty simple for the most part.
+Of course, considering a much larger application, say a ToDo list, a grocery list app, or a personal library build can become so much larger.
+This is but a simple representation of how we can get started building an application.